On the Density arising from the Domain of Attraction between Sum and Supremum: the $\alpha$-Sun operator: General Case

-\begin{proposition} $ g(x) $ is an entire function of $ x $ for $ \gamma > 0 $ and $ 0 < \alpha < 1 $ due to \eqref{G_asymptote}. \end{proposition} Because of the bounded growth \eqref{G_bound} and consequent analyticity of $ G(t) $ we can use the Ramanujan interpolation formula, also known as the Ramanujan master theorem, given in the first of his quarterly reports of 1913, and published in \cite[\S1.2, pg.
+Because of the bounded growth \eqref{G_bound} and consequent analyticity of $ G(t) $ we can use the Ramanujan interpolation formula, also known as the Ramanujan master theorem, given in the first of his quarterly reports of 1913, and published in \cite[\S1.2, pg.
 298, Ramanujan Notebooks, Part I]{Ber_1985}

 See \cite[\S 10.12, pg.
 550 and Ex.
 34(b)]{AAR_1999} and \cite[Chap.
 XI]{Har_1940} for proofs of this relation under the same hypotheses of Carlson's theorem, and \cite[App.
 B]{Can_2017} for recent developments with these methods.
 Here we recall some details of Hardy's theorem and proof, which is framed in terms of the quantity